By Chere Di Boscio

-Walking through England’s Lane in London’s chic Belsize Park, passersby may be struck by the unusual furniture displayed in the shop of window of Living in Space: footstools covered in old jeans and chairs upholstered in ties seem perfectly suited to the Boho-cool locals, including Tim Burton and Helena Bonham Carter, Sadie Frost and Gwenyth Paltrow.
-Eluxe made some inquires and managed to hunt down Elizabeth Knowles, the furniture designer responsible for these eccentric pieces, for an exclusive interview.
+Walking through England’s Lane in London’s chic Belsize Park, passersby may be struck by the unusual furniture displayed in the shop of window of Living in Space: footstools covered in old jeans and chairs upholstered in ties seem perfectly suited to the Boho-cool locals, including Tim Burton and Helena Bonham Carter, Sadie Frost and Gwyneth Paltrow.
+Eluxe made some inquiries and managed to hunt down Elizabeth Knowles, the furniture designer responsible for these eccentric pieces, for an exclusive interview.

 How did you get started in furniture design?